mbentley/docker-omada-controller/README.md

 ## Time Zones

 By default, this image uses the `Etc/UTC` time zone.
 You may update the time zone used by passing a different value in the `TZ` variable.
 See [List of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) for a complete list of values in the `TZ database name` table column.

+## Small Files

+By default, this image uses the default mongodb settings for journal files.
+If disk space is an issue, you can set the `SMALL_FILES` variable to `true` which will add [`--smallfiles`](https://docs.mongodb.com/v2.2/administration/journaling/#journaling-internals) to the startup arguments for MongoDB.

 ## Persistent Data and Permissions